psahalot/tatva/readme.txt

 The background pattern can be changed using the Custom Background feature.
 You change this in the Appearance > Background menu option

-Theme Options
+Theme Customizer

-Additional Theme Options can be found in the Appearance > Theme Options menu option.
+Additional Theme Customization Options can be found in the Appearance > Customize menu option.
 These include options for:
-Specifying the URL's for various social media networks Specifying the banner background image & color Specifying the footer color
+Specifying site layout and color scheme
+Enabling featured posts on front page
+Enabling featured products on front page
-Changing the footer credit text
+Specifying EDD store page and archive settings Changing the footer credit text
+Adding custom CSS

 == Installation ==